cdapio/cdap/cdap-docs/examples-manual/source/tutorials/wise.rst

 Using the **Web Insights Engine** application or *WISE*, we’ll show you how to build such a system on CDAP that is easy, concise, and powerful.
-WISE extracts value from Web server access logs, counts visits made by different IP addresses seen in the logs in real time, and computes the bounce ratio of each web page encountered using batch processing.
+WISE extracts value from Web server access logs, counts visits made by different IP addresses seen in the logs in real-time, and computes the bounce ratio of each web page encountered using batch processing.

 The WISE v\ |cdap-apps-version| application uses these Cask Data Application Platform (CDAP) constructs to analyze web server logs:

-- **Stream:** Ingests log data in real time
+- **Stream:** Ingests log data in real-time
-- **Flow:** Computes web page visits counts per IP address based on the log data in real time
+- **Flow:** Computes web page visits counts per IP address based on the log data in real-time
 - **Datasets:** Store web page visits counts and bounce ratio based on custom data access patterns
 - **MapReduce:** Computes the bounce ratio of each web page present in the log data
 - **Service:** Exposes HTTP APIs to query the page visit counts per IP address